Tejas204/React-To-Do-App/README.md

 ## To-Do App

 This repository contains the front-end of a to-do applicaton capable of performing CRUD operations.
-For the API's please see click here.

 ## Features
 - Login with cookie based authentication